bennyschmidt/ragdoll/README.md

 # Ragdoll

-Create RAG software rich with characters that have distinct knowledge and personalities.
+The library for creating rich LLM-based RAG apps.

+Deploy AI personas for a variety of [use cases](https://github.com/bennyschmidt/ragdoll-studio/blob/master/CaseStudies.md), each with their own distinct knowledge and style.

 ![311941658-6b93b041-f30f-4121-a951-a746a19c75fc](https://github.com/bennyschmidt/ragdoll/assets/45407493/05231ee1-9a40-436f-88a1-dd5b5ec73a1a)